mvg9999/mvg9999.github.io/_posts/2024-08-30-some-notes-on-where-pitches-go-wrong.md

+---
+layout: default
+title: "Some notes on where pitches go wrong"
+date: 2024-09-04
+---
 # DRAFT: SOME NOTES ON WHERE PITCHES GO WRONG

 There's this thing that people do when they're pitching that I think is pretty broken.
 I don't know where it comes from, but it goes something like this: